Methodology · Last updated June 8, 2026

 Manager changes

-A change in national team head coach within the prior 8 weeks reduces feature reliability.
+A national team head-coach change within the prior eight weeks reduces feature reliability.
 The confidence indicator drops accordingly.

 05